 “Sadly, too many employers are using the recession as a cover for reneging on their family friendly policies and equality duties.
 As well as being short sighted, discrimination is illegal.
 Any woman who thinks they have been badly treated because they are pregnant or on maternity leave should call our free helpline on 0800 013 0313 for expert legal advice.
 Our legal advisers don’t just let women know their rights at work, but can help them fight discrimination when it occurs”

 You can also visit their website

 Working Families has republished its best-selling "Daddy's Home" booklet.The guide focuses on how fathers can get a real balance between work and family life throughout their careers.
 Drawing on interviews with fathers from a wide variety of occupations, and including a unique life planner, "Daddy’s Home" provides an inspiring and practical guide for men who want to change their work and home balance.
 For more information please visit their web page.

 'Working Families' report.

-'Working Families' has recently released its latest publication 'Hours to Suit Part II' which contains 19 detailed case studies on senior public and voluntary managers who work reduced hours or flexibly.
+'Working Families' has released a publication 'Hours to Suit Part II' which contains 19 detailed case studies on senior public and voluntary managers who work reduced hours or flexibly.
 For more information, including how to order a copy, click here.